yykamei/rails_band/README.md

 Contributing is welcome 😄 Please open a pull request!

-### Testing

-If you want to run the tests in your machine, libvips is required.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).